jimchen2/AnonyTube/README.md

 - [ ] Implement search for Users
 - [ ] Add "watched" option for logged in Users, which filters out watched videos
 - [ ] Add progress in videos, so for example in the url ?time=10s goes to the 10 second

+## Security Vulnerabilities

+This is a small app for personal use, and I didn't had the time for more secure implementations

+- [ ] No CSRF
+- [ ] No timestamps and nonce when logging in
+- [ ] No encryption of the post request when logging in
+- [ ] No Cors
+- [ ] Didn't store the token in Http-Only Cookie, instead stored it in Local Storage
+- [ ] No Captchas Protection